fluxcd/flagger/README.md

   Warning  Synced  15s   steerer  Waiting for podinfo.test rollout to finish: 1 of 2 updated replicas are available Normal   Synced  5s    steerer  Promotion complete!
 Scaling down podinfo-canary.test
 ```

-Rollout flow:

-* scan for deployments marked for rollout
-* check Istio virtual service routes are mapped to primary and canary ClusterIP services
-* check primary and canary deployments status
-    * halt rollout if a rolling update is underway
-    * halt rollout if pods are unhealthy
-* increase canary traffic weight percentage by 10%
-* check canary HTTP success rate
-    * halt rollout if percentage is under the specified threshold
-* increase canary traffic wight by 10% till it reaches 100%
-    * halt rollout while canary success rate is under the threshold
-    * halt rollout if the primary or canary deployment becomes unhealthy
-    * halt rollout while canary deployment is being scaled up/down by HPA
-* promote canary to primary
-    * copy canary deployment spec template over primary
-* wait for primary rolling update to finish
-    * halt rollout if pods are unhealthy
-* route all traffic to primary
-* scale to zero the canary deployment
-* mark rollout as finished
-* wait for the canary deployment to be updated (revision bump) and start over

 HTTP success rate query: